dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 #### Description

 The analyzer produces this diagnostic when a map pattern contains a rest pattern.
-Map patterns will already match a map with more keys than those explicitly given in the pattern (as long as the given keys match), so a rest pattern is unnecesssary.
+Map patterns match a map with more keys than those explicitly given in the pattern (as long as the given keys match), so a rest pattern is unnecesssary.